wongma7/enhancements/keps/sig-storage/0035-20190125-online-growing-persistent-volume-size.md

 #### Story 1

-* As a user I am running Mysql on a 100GB volume - but I am running out of space, I should be able to increase size of volume mysql is using without losing all my data. (online and with data)
+* As a user I am running MySQL on a 100GB volume - but I am running out of space.
+I should be able to increase size of volume MySQL is using without losing all my data. (online and with data)

 #### Story 2